teisdbr/winlibrs-docs-test/data-elements.md

 2 | {{error.descc3}} | {{error.err_no}} | {{ error.err_message }}
 {% assign error = site.data.error["20026"] -%}
 3 | {{error.descc3}} | {{error.err_no}} | {{ error.err_message }}

+`Note: This data element provides LIBRS with the date that this data submission file was generated for submission.`

 ___